CLOVER: Cross-Layer Orthogonal Vectors Pruning and Fine-Tuning: Experiments

-We selected the Whisper-large-v3 model \cite{radford2023robust}, a Transformer-based encoder-decoder architecture with 1.55 billion parameters.
-It is trained simultaneously on multilingual speech recognition and speech translation tasks.
-We applied the Absorb-Decompose method across all 32 attention layers in the encoder.
-Figure \ref{fig:qkv_pruning} illustrates the singular values $S_{QK}$ obtained through this method.
-For comparison, we also computed the Euclidean norm for each dimension and ranked them in descending order within each attention head.

-As shown in Figure \ref{fig:qkv_pruning}, although the $L_2$-norms for dimensions in the 0-th and 15-th layers are small, their distribution across dimensions is relatively uniform, with less dimension reduced to zero.
-Removing such dimensions indiscriminately could significantly harm model performance.
-In contrast, the Absorb-Decompose method concentrates these parameters into a small subset of bases, resulting in many singular values being reduced to zero.
-This allows their corresponding singular vectors to be safely pruned.

-We also observed that different layers exhibit varying degrees of low-rank properties.
-Early layers tend to have higher redundancy, while later layers contain more task-relevant independent vectors.
-To address this, we applied a unified, small threshold across all layers.
-Singular values below this threshold, along with their corresponding singular vectors, were pruned.
-Our findings demonstrate that the Absorb-Decompose method enables a high rate of training-free pruning, effectively reducing model complexity without compromising its performance.

-Next, we present an example to intuitively demonstrate the effectiveness of this training-free pruning approach.
-We use an audio input from the librispeech\_long dataset \cite{gandhi2023distil}.
-The waveform of this input is visualized in Figure \ref{fig:audio} for reference.
+As demonstrated by the prominent low-rank properties in Figure \ref{subfig:wisper_norm}, we applied pruning to the Whisper-large-v3 model \cite{radford2023robust}.
+To intuitively highlight the effectiveness of CLOVER pruning, we present an example using an audio input from the LibriSpeech Long dataset \cite{gandhi2023distil}.
+For reference, the waveform of this input is shown in Figure \ref{fig:audio}, and the corresponding target translation script is provided in Appendix \ref{target_audio_translate}.

-We first use Whisper-large-v3 directly to recognize the audio.
-The baseline recognition output is as follows:

-Applying Absorb-Decompose to orthogonalize the Attention Head introduces an equivalent transformation.
-If the near-zero singular values and their corresponding singular vectors are not removed, the model’s output remains completely unchanged.

-After applying the Absorb-Decompose method, we pruned singular values and their corresponding singular vectors with magnitudes close to zero ($S_{QK}\leq 5e^{-3}$ and $S_{VO}\leq 6e^{-3}$).
-This resulted in pruning ratios of 56.01\% and 36.82\% for the parameters in $W_Q$-$W_K$ and $W_V$-$W_O$, respectively.
-Remarkably, the model’s output remains nearly unchanged:
+After applying CLOVER to orthogonalize the vectors, we pruned vectors with magnitudes close to zero ($\|W_Q\|\|W_K\| \leq 5 \times 10^{-3}$ and $\|W_V\|\|W_O^\top\| \leq 6 \times 10^{-3}$).
+This pruning achieved ratios of 56.01\% and 36.82\% for the parameters in $Q$-$K$ Pair and $V$-$O$ Pair, respectively.
+Remarkably, the model's output remains nearly unchanged, with only one error, which has been highlighted in the text using strikethrough and red for clarity:

+\textit{ Mr. Quilter is the apostle of the middle classes, and we are glad to welcome his gospel.
+Nor is Mr. Quilter's manner less interesting than his matter.
+He tells us that at this festive season of the year, with Christmas and roast beef looming before us, similes drawn from eating and its results occur most readily to the mind.
+He has grave doubts whether Sir Frederick Layton's work is really Greek after all, and can discover in it but little of rocky Ithaca.
+Linnell's pictures are a sort of Up Guards and Adam paintings, and Mason's exquisite idles are as national as a jingo poem.
+Mr. Birkett Foster's landscapes smile at one much in the same way that Mr. Carker used to flash his teeth, and Mr. John Collier gives his sitter a cheerful slap on the back before he says, like a shampooer in a Turkish bath, next man. }

 In contrast, using a vanilla pruning method with the same pruning ratio, the model completely fails to produce valid outputs: